nithyaramakrishnan/data-shield/convert.md

     </tr>
   </table>

-7. Enter your variables and run the following command to convert and create a build for your
+7. Enter your variables and run the following command to convert and create a build for your application.

   ```
   curl -H 'Content-Type: application/json' -d @app.json  -H "Authorization: Bearer $em_token" https://enclave-manager.<ingress-domain>/api/v1/apps